KnBrBz/tcpServer/README.md

 See `.envDist`

-## Tag
+## Client Tag

-Message tag should be at the begining of content:
+Message tag is contents prefix:

 ```
-length 10, content "#test#some"
+length 10, content "#1#some"
 ```

+Server assign each client a number starting from 1, and evaluates tag based on this number.